top of page

 Research Methodologies

-There were two methodologies used for this UX research.
-First, I used Competitor Analysis to learn about other apps and compare them with the proposed features for this app.
-Parallel to this, I completed in-depth interviews (qualitative) to understand the behaviors, personalities, needs, and pain points of prospective users.
+I employed two research methodologies.
+Firstly, I conducted a Competitor Analysis to investigate other apps and compare them to the features proposed for my app.
+Concurrently, I conducted in-depth interviews (qualitative) to gain insights into the behaviors, personalities, needs, and pain points of potential users.

 Competitive & Feature Analysis

-With numerous relationship apps on the market, it was crucial to validate whether other apps focus on reminders and if gift/experience options would make the app competitive.
+In a market saturated with relationship apps, it was crucial to determine whether competitors focused on reminders and if incorporating gift/experience options would render the app competitive.

-• Most apps focus on romantic relationships, putting a high emphasis on staying present and connected.
-Communication and other features, in some cases, are tailored for couples in a long-distance relationship.
+• Most apps prioritize romantic relationships, emphasizing the importance of staying present and connected.
+Some features, including communication, are tailored for long-distance couples.

-• Some form of timekeeping is present in all of them.
-However, only Lovedays and Dreamdays have a calendar where users can add more than just one important date.
+• All apps incorporate some form of timekeeping, but only Lovedays and Dreamdays offer a calendar where users can add multiple important dates.

-• Apps like Touch Note offer gift ideas around stationery and photography.
+• Touch Note stands out by suggesting gift ideas related to stationery and photography.

-• While some apps offer the option to name the user’s significant other, there are no other options for the user and the app to understand the significant other’s needs and wants.
+• While some apps allow users to name their significant other, no options exist for the app to comprehend the significant other's preferences and desires.

 Noortrue-Competitive-Research.jpg